odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 $errors = $validator->validate($formData);
 ```

-As result you should get a list of validation errors like this:
+As result, you should get a list of validation errors like this:

 ```php
 array (